TIMELINE - News Corp and the phone-hacking scandal

 November 14 - The public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into newspaper practices.

-November 29 - Paul McMullan, a reporter at the News of the World, tells the public inquiry that former editors of the newspaper, including Andy Coulson, were aware of phone-hacking at the tabloid.
+November 29 - Paul McMullan, a reporter at the News of the World tells a public inquiry that former editors of the newspaper, including Andy Coulson, were aware that phone-hacking was taking place at the tabloid.

+November 30 - Police arrest Bethany Usher, as part of their inquiry into illegal telephone hacking.
+She was a former reporter at the News of the World and currently lectures in communications at Teesside University.

 December 7 - Police arrest Glen Mulcaire as part of their Operation Weeting investigation into phone hacking.
 Mulcaire had already been jailed in 2007 for illegally accessing the voicemails of royal aides and five other figures along with Clive Goodman.